-It’s a far cry from three years ago when, after reading First Snow together, Ella asked me, “Is snow real or just in books?”
+Pulling these books out reminded me of when Ella was about five (we lived in Arizona) and after reading First Snow together, Ella asked me, “Is snow real or just in books?”

 No matter what your weather is like, I hope you’ll love these children’s books about winter as much as we do!